frideno/memes-finder/README.md

 we wanted to create an application which uses this pattern matching on popular real life problems -

 - ***memes classifying -** given an image, is it a meme?*
-- ***searching by meme template -** given an image, and a template image, is the image a meme . constructed using the template image ?*
+- ***searching by meme template -** given an image, and a template image, is the image a meme that is constructed using the template image?*

 ## 1.2  Background about Memes 😂